 The benefits of mindfulness include less stress and improved focus.
-It can also help lower blood pressure and improve symptoms of anxiety and depression.
+It can also help manage blood pressure and improve mental and emotional well-being.
 Mindfulness can be as simple as eating, listening and moving more intentionally.
-Or try meditating for five to 10 minutes each day.
+Or try clearing your thoughts through meditation for even five to 10 minutes each day.

 Reminding yourself of the people and things you’re grateful for can help you take on a more positive mindset.
-Try writing down three to five things each day that you’re grateful for right before you go to bed.
+Try writing down three to five things each day that you’re grateful for right after you wake up or just before you go to bed.

 It might seem like some of these simpler actions can’t possibly help reduce stress and burnout in the long term.
 Research shows they do, though!2

 - Read books or watch your favorite shows or movies

 - Spend time in nature